centralhardware/centralhardware/README.md

 > @LynxSoft

 ### Hi, my name is Fedechkin Alexey is also centralhardware
-Currently, I am java dev at CDEK IT. for a while ruby backend dev. mostly I am programming in java. sometimes python, not from a good life
+Currently, I am java dev at haulmont. for a while ruby backend dev. mostly I am programming in java. sometimes python, not from a good life

 about programming
 - static typing